Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 Then when you configure a subscriber in the HSS, you can set up what capabilities they require in an S-CSCF.
 These will also be integers, and you should make sure this matches with how you've set up the s-cscf.json file.
 In this example, if you wanted your subscriber to be billed, you would configure the user data in the HSS to make it mandatory for your subscriber to have an S-CSCF that supports capability 1.

-To change the I-CSCF configuration, edit this file on any Sprout node, then upload it to the shared configuration database by running `sudo cw-upload_scscf_json`.
+To change the I-CSCF configuration, download this file by running `cw-config download scscf_json` on any sprout node, make changes locally at `~/clearwater-config-manager/[username]/scscf.json`, then upload it to the shared configuration database by running `cw-config upload scscf_json`.

 ### Shared iFC configuration

 If the configuration option `request_shared_ifcs` is set to 'Y', the S-CSCF must be configured with any Shared iFC sets that may be sent to it by the HSS.

-You can configure Shared iFC sets on the S-CSCF by editing the `/etc/clearwater/shared_ifcs.xml` file.
+You can configure Shared iFC sets on the S-CSCF by editing the `shared_ifcs.xml` file.

 This file stores the iFCs in each Shared iFC set.
 The format of the file is as follows: